The

 Yohimbine (YOCON, APHRODYNE) is a competitive antagonist that is

-selective for 2 receptors.
+2 receptors.
 The compound is

 an indolealkylamine alkaloid and is found in the bark of the tree Pausinystalia